Fish as food

 The remainder is converted into fishmeal (mainly for high-protein feed) and fish oil (as a feed additive in aquaculture).

-- In 2010, fish provided more than 3 billion people with almost 20% of their intake of animal protein, and a further 4.3 billion people with about 15 % of such protein.
+- In 2013, fish provided 3.1 billion people with almost 20% of their intake of animal protein.

 - In some countries, fish accounts for more than 25% of animal protein intake.